 - Track social engagement with the content you post.
 Look at how many likes, shares, comments, and other types of engagement your material receives.
 This will help you see how people respond to your content and how well it captures their interest.

 - Look at how people engage with your profile in general in response to your posts.
 See how many followers you have on your profile and the rate at which that number grows.
 When people interact with your content and profile, that activity automatically appears on the feeds of their connections.
 This means high engagement numbers will get your profile in front of even more people, and encourage interested people to engage with you further.

 Track social on your internal site

 The key to your social media profile is to generate traffic and attention to your site and capture more leads.
 Track social media activity on your site to help you better understand how the social platforms impact your buyer’s funnel.

-- Track the traffic sources on your website.
+- Track social traffic sources on your website.
 This will give you a better idea of how people find your content.
 If, for example, you see a considerable amount of traffic coming from your social media pages, you know that your content has attracted the interest of many people who follow your brand.
 As you track social media clicks, check also the bounce rate that occurs from these users.
 This will provide valuable insight regarding not only if your content headings catch people’s eyes, but also how well the content itself engages them.

 - As you see your traffic start to generate on your site, you can then see how well these new visitors follow through with the rest of your sales funnel.
 Analyze the percentage of your social media visitors that become leads and how many of them then progress through each stage of the buyer’s journey through journey maps.